IndrajeetPatil/statsExpressions/paper/paper.md

-The `statsExpressions` package has two key aims: to provide a consistent syntax to do statistical analysis with tidy data, and to provide statistical expressions (i.e., a pre-formatted in-text statistical result) for plotting functions.
+The `statsExpressions` package has two key aims: to provide a consistent syntax to do statistical analysis with tidy data, and to provide statistical expressions (i.e., pre-formatted in-text statistical results) for plotting functions.
 Currently, it supports common types of statistical approaches and
 tests: parametric, nonparametric, robust, and Bayesian *t*-test, one-way ANOVA, correlation analyses, contingency table analyses, and meta-analyses.
 The